Review – Deepbridge Technology Growth EIS

 Portfolio companies will typically have two important traits.
 Firstly, all have developed a product or service and are in the process of commercialising it.
 They have identified their market and established revenue streams, thereby showing market demand.
 Secondly, each company typically owns either intellectual property or a patented product, providing some downside protection.

 Each company is assigned an investment adviser, typically an industry expert.
 Their role is to guide, mentor and counsel the investee management team, as well as taking a seat on the board and monitoring progress.
 This hands-on operational experience combined with the financial expertise provided by the Deepbridge team sets this growth EIS apart in our view and helps mitigate (although not eliminate) the risk borne by the investor.

 Companies currently open for investment

-AlgaeCytes is in negotiations with a number of care products manufactures, nutritional food businesses and biopharmaceuticals.
+AlgaeCytes has developed a patented process that exploits freshwater algae grown in controlled conditions to produce Omega 3, biomass rich in proteins and clean water, leaving no waste.
+AlgaeCytes thus benefits from two sources of revenue: the treatment of water discharged from industrial process and the production of Omega 3, currently largely produced from a limited and depleting fish population.
+AlgaeCytes is in negotiations with a number of parties.
 It has already a contract with a leading manufacturer of ingredients for the personal care market, which is expected to buy at last 50% of AlgaeCytes’ production in 2017.